 The secret to perfect roasted beets is this: 350°.

 Everyone who I mention this to looks at me funny.
 Doesn’t roasting mean 400° or higher?
-Possibly, depending on who you ask, but it primarily means dry heat cooking of something that already has a shape – as opposed ot baking in which the cooking process gives the food shape.
+Possibly, depending on who you ask.
+Most people think of roasting and assume it must be done in a very hot oven, but it primarily means dry heat cooking of something that already has a shape – as opposed to baking in which the cooking process gives the food shape.
 Thing roasting beets, or a whole chicken (solid –> solid) vs. baking a cake (liquid –> solid).

 In the case of beets, and other root veggies and high-starch produce like squash, lowish, slow cooking effectively removes enough of the moisture to allow the flavors to deepen, the sugars to condense and caramelize, and the flesh to become tender.
 If the temperature were higher, the beets would burn before they reached peak shrivel-y sweet-and-tenderness.